vibranium21/rock-paper-scissors/README.md

 # rock-paper-scissors

-i am trying to get a rock paper scissors program deployed by heroku
+i am trying to get a rock paper scissors program deployed in some way